greenelab/onboarding/source/infrastructure.rst

 fill out a `p-card order form
 <https://bitbucket.org/greenelab/onboarding/raw/tip/forms-and-docs/p-card-order-form.pdf>`_.
-In either case, the completed form should be sent to phorders@mail.med.upenn.edu and Casey should be cc'd on the email.
+In either case, the completed form should be sent to phorders\@mail.med.upenn.edu and Casey should be cc'd on the email.